 Photo Credit: fauxels

-Less price sensitive vs. More price-sensitive
+8. Less Price-sensitive vs. More Price-sensitive

-They will have to lower their prices because they have too many good candidates available and no vacancies to fill.
 Another way to get more people from the international recruitment agency in the short term is to give bonuses in busy periods to attract more people to your agency instead of competitors.

 If you play the internal recruiter role, you’re not dependent on the market’s price sensitivity.
 Of course, you have to figure out a way to recruit the people yourself more cost-effectively, on average over the year, than the external recruitment firms.